kencasimiro/ECE228-Final/README.md

 This approach mathematically erases out-of-distribution noise and verifies true structural defects, bypassing the need for exhaustive pixel-level annotations.

+final.ipynb is the organized final notebook that showcases my work. z_exploratory_analysis.ipynb is a notebook used to run different scenarios/change of parameters.

 ---

 ## Features